fillumina/PerformanceTools/README.md

 to your project configuration `pom.xml`.

-This is the core project, can be used alone but it's easier to use throught the right templates (just specify the one corresponding to the test unit framework you are using):
+This is the core project, can be used alone but it's easier to use throught templates (just specify the one corresponding to the test unit framework you are using):
 ```xml
     <dependency>